- Capital Murder

 An evidentiary hearing was held on the case in May of 2022.
-During the hearing, the judge heard evidence from the independent medical examiner, a forensic anthropologist and arson investigators regarding Butch’s innocence.
-The judge is expected to make a recommendation in the coming months to the Texas Court of Criminal Appeals on whether Butch should be exonerated.
+During the hearing, the district judge heard evidence from the independent medical examiner, a forensic anthropologist and arson investigators regarding Butch’s innocence.
+In November of 2022, the judge recommended to the Texas Court of Criminal Appeals that Butch have his conviction vacated.
+A final ruling from the Texas Court of Criminal Appeals is expected in the coming months.

 Systemic Failures Have Wrongly

 The Generosity of Their Fellow Citizens Can Provide Them